loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 Note that the `LOOP_DEVELOPER_TEAM_ID` is the Apple Developer ID used to build the *Loop* app.

+* Once *LoopFollow* 3.2 is released, the addition of those `config` variables in *Nightscout* is only required to support sending remote commands from *Nightscout* `Careportal` and from *LoopCaregiver*.
+* *LoopFollow* 3.2 and newer versions only require the APNS credentials to be entered in the *LoopFollow* app for both the *Loop* and *Trio* Remote Control features.

 If you are configuring for *Trio* remote control with *LoopFollow*, you do not need to enter the Apple Developer ID explicitly because is is included in the information *Trio* uploads to *Nightscout*.

 ### New APNS

-When using *Trio*, you do not need to add the config vars to *Nightscout* that are required for *Loop* remote control.
-If you already have them, it doesn't hurt anything, but you do not need to add them to use remote control with Trio.
+When using *Trio*, you do not need to add the config vars to *Nightscout* that are required for *Loop* remote control from *Nightscout* `Careportal` and *LoopCaregiver*.
+If you already have them, it doesn't hurt anything, but you do not need to add them to use remote control with *Trio*.

+Once *LoopFollow* 3.2 is released, the config vars will not need to be embedded in *Nightscout* for *Loop* Remote Control from *LoopFollow*.

 If you do not have APNS credentials, you need to create a key and grant it access to the &nbsp;<span translate="no">Apple Push Notification Service (APNS)</span>.